Office of the Bursar

 Payments must be received by the due date (see above), whether you receive a Student Bill or not.
-It is the sole responsibility of the student to adhere to payment deadlines of his/her tuition and accommodation fees.
+It is the sole responsibility of the student to adhere to payment deadlines of his/her tuition and accommodating fees.
 If you make changes resulting in increased costs (after the payment deadline), you are required to make full payment of the difference when the changes are made.
 Tuition charges and fees are assessed when the student registers.
-Room and board charges are assessed upon assignments.
+Room and board charges are assessed upon assignments issued by our Housing Office.
 It is the student's responsibility to ensure that all necessary documents are submitted and approved by the correct department to allow housing and meal charges to reflect on the tuition bill.
 All tuition, fees, housing and meal costs are due by the payment deadlines to avoid a $100 late fee.

 Payments can be mailed in, made in person or online.
-We accept cash, check and e-check, money order, cashier's check and credit card.
-We accept MasterCard, Discover and American Express.
+We accept cash, check and e-check, money order, and cashier's check.

 Student refunds generated from excess student aid may be requested after the first day of classes.
 All financial aid requirements and documentation must be completed and approved before your refund is requested.

-A student who has past due debt to the University will be assessed a financial hold.
+A student who has past due debt to the University will be assessed a Bursar Hold.
 They will not be permitted to register in any program at the University.
 Holds are released when payment is received.